LabeliaLabs/distributed-learning-contributivity/CONTRIBUTING.md

 Jupyter Notebooks are awesome!
 It allows you run Python code (but not only!) in your favorite web browser and handles for you all the backend management so you can focus on writing your code in cells, or your notes directly in markdown!
 There are plenty of fresh contents about ways to adopt, adapt or trick notebooks.
 If not yet familiar with it, you really should have a look: <https://jupyter.org/>.

-Plus, Jupyter Notebooks come with a serious set a crazy cool and neatly documented widgets, [help yourself]( https://ipywidgets.readthedocs.io/en/latest/).
+Plus, Jupyter Notebooks come with a serious set of crazy cool and neatly documented widgets, [help yourself]( https://ipywidgets.readthedocs.io/en/latest/).

 Note: [Juperter lab](https://github.com/jupyterlab/jupyterlab) is like the future of Notebook, be sure to have a look, you might like it!